Day for Night: Cornish, the Apple of Our Eye

 Much of the evening we played and sang to a reverberant and all-but-empty gym as the revelry rumbled on in another part of the building.
 I ended the date thinking we hadn’t done that well — with my accordion work being a particular weakness — but Jeff Stanton’s video footage reveals that for the most part, we acquitted ourselves well.

-And indeed: We did get hired for the 2008 festival (and each subsequent festival through 2014.
-Sidelined by a medical issue in 2015, we hope to be invited back this year.)
+And indeed: We did get hired for the 2008 festival (and each subsequent festival through 2019, except for 2015, when we were sidelined by a medical issue.)

 At the festival, in contrast to the Spring Celebration, we went for simplicity and played only guitar material.
 The weather caused some of the scheduled acts — as well as the PA provider — to withdraw.
 Gretchen and I were recovering from colds, but we managed to sing loud and still keep our voices throughout our allotted hour.